YadavPooja15/Hotel_Booking/README.md

 Dataset:-
 We are given a hotel bookings dataset.
 This dataset contains booking information for a city hotel and a resort hotel.
 It contains the following features.
--Total number of rows in data: 119390
+* Total number of rows in data: 119390
--Total number of columns: 32
+* Total number of columns: 32

 Data Cleaning and Feature Engineering:-
--Removing Duplicate rows
+* Removing Duplicate rows
--Handling null values
+* Handling null values
--Converting columns to appropriate data types -Removing outliers
+* Converting columns to appropriate data types
+* Removing outliers
--Creating new columns
+* Creating new columns

 Exploratory Data Analysis:-
 Performed EDA and tried answering the following questions:-